-IGF-1 (Insulin-Like Growth Factor) is a small polypeptide1,2 that is produced primarily in the liver in response to signals originating from the pituitary gland.
-IGF-1 synthesis can also be induced in other tissues in response to signals produced by nearby cells.1-3 IGF-1 plays a critical role in normal overall childhood growth, as well as in the proper regulation of adult cellular growth in almost all tissue types.*1-3 In addition, IGF-1 production can indicate nutritional status by signaling the availability of nutrients.*2,3
+IGF-1 (Insulin-Like Growth Factor) is a small polypeptide that’s produced primarily in the liver in response to signals originating from the pituitary gland.
+IGF-1 synthesis can also be induced in other tissues in response to signals produced by nearby cells.
+IGF-1 plays a critical role in normal overall childhood growth, as well as in the proper regulation of adult cellular growth in almost all tissue types.* In addition, IGF-1 production can indicate nutritional status by signaling the availability of nutrients.*

-Studies suggest that IGF-1 is stable and can be absorbed in the GI tract by neonates but clinical studies on adults are inconclusive.
-Two clinical studies4,5 reported that supplementation increased serum IGF-1 in healthy adults, but other studies were inconclusive.
+Studies suggest that IGF-1 is stable and can be absorbed in the GI tract by newborn infants, but clinical studies on adults are inconclusive.
+Two clinical studies reported that supplementation increased serum IGF-1 in healthy adults, but other studies were inconclusive.
 One reason could be that there are no standard pharmacokinetic studies evaluating the absorption of external supplementation with IGF-1 versus the IGF-1 synthesized in the body.
-These studies would need to be performed to confirm absorption
+These studies would need to be performed to confirm absorption.

 What is the source of NOW Foods IGF-1 available in spray and lozenge forms?